What kinds of matters do you take?

 How do you determine your fees?

-The fees a client family will be charged vary and are designed to meet the complexity and other unique circumstances of the case.
-Factors we take into consideration include where the case would be filed, how far along you are in the process, what kind of support and counsel you require, the complexity of the anticipated claims, the complexity, and scope of your child’s educational program, the anticipated length of any hearing, and your family’s financial resources.
-Our fee structure is something that will be discussed with you at the outset after we have had an opportunity to discuss and take into account the above factors.
+The fees a client family will be charged vary and are designed to complement and reflect the unique circumstances of the case.
+Factors that we take into consideration include the venue of where the case would be filed, the cost and time of travel, the complexity of the anticipated claims, the complexity of your child’s educational program, the anticipated length of any hearing, and the scope of your child’s unilateral program.
+Our fee structure will be discussed with you at the outset after we have had an opportunity to consider the above factors.

 What kinds of engagements do you offer?